Developing all learners well-being for tomorrow’s world.

-- Consistency in the school counseling program utilizing expected developmental stages of learning.
+- Consistency in the school counseling program utilizing developmental stages of learning to ensure growth.
 (Guaranteed & Viable Curriculum)

 - All learners having access to a school counselor to discuss personal concerns, information about career and educational planning, and the right to support in identifying their social emotional needs.
 (Self-Efficacy & Agency) (Assessment & Feedback) (Goal Setting & Reflection)

 - Providing tools for all learners and their adult(s) at home to support the learners’ educational progress with the assistance of professional school counselors.
 (Self-Efficacy & Agency) (Assessment & Feedback)

 - Maintaining a high level of professionalism by:

 - Creating an ongoing program of counselor competency training and retraining.